Bonnie Campbell (politician): Early life and education

-Born in Norwich, New York, Campbell moved to Washington, D.C. after completing high school and began working for a succession of politicians, including for United States Secretary of Housing and Urban Development, Robert C. Weaver, as a clerk-stenographer from 1965 to 1967.
+Born in Norwich, New York, Campbell moved to Washington, D.C., after completing high school and began working for a succession of politicians, including for United States Secretary of Housing and Urban Development, Robert C. Weaver, as a clerk-stenographer from 1965 to 1967.
 She then worked as a clerk for the U.S. Senate Subcommittee on Intergovernmental Relations from 1967 to 1969.
 She joined the office of Harold Hughes as a caseworker from 1969 to 1974.
 Her work for Hughes brought her to Iowa, where she took a job with John Culver as a field office coordinator from 1974 to 1981.

-During her time working for Senator Culver, Campbell pursued her undergraduate degree, earning a bachelor's degree from Drake University in 1982.
+During her time working for Culver, Campbell pursued her undergraduate degree, earning a bachelor's degree from Drake University in 1982.
 She subsequently earned a Juris Doctor degree from Drake University Law School in 1984.
 She worked as a lawyer in private practice in Iowa from 1985 to 1991, and also was the chairwoman of the Iowa Democratic Party from 1987 until 1991.